|On this page|

 What the Group is made of.

 Configures the node according to the selected preset.
-Source Fuel can be
+Source Burn and

-used to drive pyro simulations, whereas Source Smoke is meant for smoke
+respectively, whereas Source Smoke is meant for smoke simulations.

 Controls which points are exported by the node.